ycpcs/cs201-summer2014/lectures/lecture16.md

 }
 {% endhighlight %}

-Note that although the fields of the **LLNode\<E\>** class are public, we are not violating encapsulation because no code outside of the methods of the **LinkedList\<E\>** class will ever directly access an instance of **LLNode\<E\>**.
+Note that although the fields of the **LLNode&lt;E&gt;** class are public, we are not violating encapsulation because no code outside of the methods of the **LinkedList&lt;E&gt;** class will ever directly access an instance of **LLNode&lt;E&gt;**.

-Later in the semester we will investigate in detail how to implement a collection based on a linked list, such as the built-in Java **LinkedList\<E\>** class.
+Later in the semester we will investigate in detail how to implement a collection based on a linked list, such as the built-in Java **LinkedList&lt;E&gt;** class.
 For now, it is important to understand how the representation of the underlying data structure---a linked list of nodes---affects the efficiency of the list operations.

 > Operation|Worst-case|Average-case
 > ---------|----------|------------